09 July 2013

 How to Reduce Prop 65 Liability

 Apartment owners should post Prop 65 warning signs outside primary public en trances, including entrances to parking gar ages.
 The signs should also be posted in pathways or open areas that lead to individual apartments.
-Additionally, signs should be posted in common areas, pools, and other open spaces.

 In addition, a Prop 65 informational brochure should be distributed to all existing tenants and all new tenants when they sign the lease.